microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyCrossTenantAccessPolicyPartner.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Mode <String>]`: crossTenantAccessPolicyTargetConfigurationAccessType
       - `[Rule <String>]`:

+IDENTITYSYNCHRONIZATION <IMicrosoftGraphCrossTenantIdentitySyncPolicyPartner>: crossTenantIdentitySyncPolicyPartner
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[DisplayName <String>]`: Display name for the cross-tenant user synchronization policy.
+Use the name of the partner Azure AD tenant to easily identify the policy.
+Optional.
+  - `[TenantId <String>]`: Tenant identifier for the partner Azure AD organization.
+Read-only.
+  - `[UserSyncInbound <IMicrosoftGraphCrossTenantUserSyncInbound>]`: crossTenantUserSyncInbound
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[IsSyncAllowed <Boolean?>]`: Defines whether user objects should be synchronized from the partner tenant.
+If set to false, any current user synchronization from the source tenant to the target tenant will stop.
+There is no impact on existing users that have already been synchronized.

 INBOUNDTRUST <IMicrosoftGraphCrossTenantAccessPolicyInboundTrust>: crossTenantAccessPolicyInboundTrust
   - `[(Any) <Object>]`: This indicates any property can be added to this object.